ManagedKube/kubernetes-ops/docs/helm_troubleshooting.md

 # **Helm Troubleshooting**
-Instantiating Ingress Nginx in Helm through Terraform Cloud does not provide an external IP for AWS ELB.
-Below are commands I've used to recreate the problem.
+Instantiating Ingress Nginx in Helm through Terraform Cloud does not provide an `EXTERNAL-IP` for AWS ELB.
+The `kubectl get services` command shows `<none>` below `EXTERNAL-IP` (output shown near the end of this document).
+Steps and commands shown below are used to recreate the problem.

 ## **Setup**
 Make sure to have these tools installed on your machine: